 Matson’s cementum aging models are species-specific.
 For example, white-tailed deer I1 and mule deer I1 are aged by different models because the teeth erupt at different ages in the two species.

-Prepare an Inventory List using Microsoft Excel.
+Prepare an inventory list using Microsoft Excel.
 The serial order of the list should correspond exactly with the serial order of envelope packaging so technicians can use it to confirm specimen identification at the start of laboratory processing.
-Send the list as an e-mail attachment (preferred), or on a diskette or CD enclosed with the teeth.
+Send the list as an e-mail attachment (preferred), or on a CD enclosed with the teeth.

 The inventory list should also include species identification of the specimens and an indication of date of kill.
 Exact days should be recorded for dates between February 1 and August 31.